William Hooper Councill: Legacy

 The first public school for African Americans in Huntsville was named William Hooper Councill High School in Councill's honor.
 It began as Councill Training School in 1867.
 Civil rights leader Joseph Lowery is one of its alumni.
 The school closed during integration, with the last class graduating in 1966.
 The high school building is listed on the Alabama Register of Landmarks and Heritage.

-In 2018 the William Hooper Councill Alumni Association broke ground on the William Hooper Councill High School Memorial Park at the school's original site.
+In 2018, the William Hooper Councill Alumni Association broke ground on the William Hooper Councill High School Memorial Park at the school's original site.
 The design mirrors the original floor plan of the school, with paths and benches incorporating bricks from the last school building that had remained on site.
 Initial work on the park began in 2019, and city officials have announced that in the future the park will feature sculptures of Councill as well as students from Councill High School.

-In 2020 AMMU announced the construction of the William Hooper Councill Eternal Flame Memorial, which was described as “a lasting tribute to the visionary founder of AAMU and his enduring fight for education that has positively impacted the United States and beyond.”
+In 2020, AAMU announced the construction of the William Hooper Councill Eternal Flame Memorial, described as "a lasting tribute to the visionary founder of AAMU and his enduring fight for education that has positively impacted the United States and beyond."
 The Memorial will include a new structure erected at the current gravesite, with the eternal flame set in the center of a walkway.